Sir Keir Starmer claims Tories on 'wrong side of culture war' over football racism

 “I don’t want to engage in a political culture war of any kind, I want to get on with delivering for the people of this country.”

-Sir Keir then challenged Mr Johnson over his own comments, and claimed the problem was rife throughout the Conservative party.
+Sir Keir then challenged Mr Johnson over his own comments and claimed the problem of racism was rife throughout the Conservative party.

 He continued: “On 7 June the Prime Minister’s spokesperson said this: ‘On taking the knee specifically, the Prime Minister is more focused on actions rather than gestures’.